Convergence and concentration properties of constant step-size SGD through Markov chains: Introduction

 In~\cite{kakade2008generalization}, high probability bounds are proved for the PEGASOS algorithm using Freedman's inequality for martingales~\cite{freedman1975tail}.
 A generalization of the said inequality was used by~\cite{harvey2019simple, harvey2019tight} to prove such bounds for SGD in the non-smooth strongly convex case.
 Most recently, for a careful choice of step-size,~\cite{jain2019making} obtained high-confidence results on the last SGD iterate.
 Unfortunately, both previous works require a deterministic bound to hold over the gradient or its noise which strongly constrains their applicability.
+In~\cite{pillaud2018exponential}, the authors derived high probability convergence bounds for averaged and non-averaged SGD applied to classification and regression problems.
 Finally, a high probability analysis of Delayed AdaGrad with momentum was presented by~\cite{li2020high} in the smooth non-convex setting.

 Note that certain recent works design \emph{robust} variants of SGD achieving sub-Gaussian deviation bounds on the last iterate with only a second moment assumption on the gradient~\cite{tsai2022heavy, gorbunov2020stochastic}.
 Similar results were later obtained under even weaker gradient moment assumptions~\cite{sadiev2023high, nguyen2023high}.
 However, in this work, we focus on the \emph{classical} SGD algorithm and the properties inherited by its iterates from the gradient samples.